Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Introduction

 \section{Introduction}

-One of the goals of natural language processing (NLP) is to enable systems to perform tasks based on natural language instructions as this would empower users to interact in an intuitive and flexible manner.
-Instruction-following models are a type of language models that aim to achieve this goal.
-Training these models usually involves exposing large language models (LLMs; \citealt{brown2020gpt,zhang2022opt,thoppilan_lamda_2022,rae_scaling_2022,touvron2023llama}) to thousands of tasks formulated as natural language instructions through supervised examples \cite{sanh2022t0,wei2022flan, chung2022flant5, ouyang2022instructgpt, iyer2023optiml, touvron2023llama2} or other forms of supervision \cite{ouyang_training_2022,wang2022selfinstruct, Taori2023alpaca, peng2023instruction}.
-These are known to generalize to many tasks with little exposure to examples of those tasks \cite{mishra2022naturalinstructions}.
-In this paper, we evaluate instruction-following models for their ability to perform question-answering (QA) on a given set of text passages.
+Instruction-following models, such as ChatGPT, are appealing as they can perform tasks based on natural language instructions.
+These models are usually trained by exposing large language models (LLMs; \citealt{brown2020gpt,zhang2022opt,touvron2023llama}) to thousands of NLP tasks formulated as instructions \cite{sanh2022t0, mishra2022naturalinstructions, wei2022flan, chung2022flant5, ouyang2022instructgpt, iyer2023optiml, touvron2023llama2} or to synthetic examples generated by other LLMs \cite{wang2022selfinstruct, Taori2023alpaca, peng2023instruction}.
+In this paper, we evaluate factual question-answering (QA) ability of instruction-following models using a given set of text passages.

-Instruction-following models can perform QA when provided with a prompt describing the task, the question, and relevant text passages to reason upon retrieved by a retriever \cite{chung2022flant5}.
-These model-generated answers are known to be natural, informative, and verbose, a useful trait that helps to build users' trust and engagement but these models also generate hallucinate information that can mislead users \cite{dziri2022hallucination,chiesurin2023dangers}.
-Moreover, many QA datasets have short reference answers that render traditional evaluation metrics like exact match (EM) and F1 word overlap unreliable when evaluating these verbose answers \cite{kamalloo2023evaluating}.
+Instruction-following models can perform QA when provided with a task description, question, and relevant text passages \cite{chung2022flant5}.
+User-centric applications (e.g. Bing Chat) typically pair these models with a retriever or internet search to provide relevant information.
+These models generate natural, informative, and verbose responses, a useful trait that helps build users' trust and engagement.
+However, the verbosity renders traditional evaluation metrics such as exact match (EM) and F1 unreliable, raising new challenges for evaluation \cite{kamalloo2023evaluating}.
+Moreover, these models also tend to provide supplementary information that may be hallucinated \cite{chiesurin2023dangers}.

 \ignore{ These models are utilized for open-domain QA \cite{chen2017drqa} by prepending relevant documents to the input context of the model, along with an instruction and user's question.
 To get the relevant documents, these models are generally paired with a retriever or internet search \cite{lazaridou2022internetaugmentedlms, khattab2022dsp, shi2023replug}.
 While the output of these models is typically natural, fluent, and informative, their verbose nature raises new challenges in reliably evaluating and benchmarking them \cite{kamalloo2023evaluating, chiesurin2023dangers}. }